Sowmya-Chenthi-Kumar/Siemens_Image_Classification/README.md

 **Project Methadology:**

 The first step of our project involves pre-processing the images to remove the background noise.
 Then we have to undergo a dynamic cropping process to extract our region of interest.
 This is acheived by creating a shallow CNN for classifying the images on the basis of their position.
 Then the images are pre-processed to highlight the essential features by improving its contrast.
-The images are then passed through a deep CNN network to clssify the images into their category.
+The images are then passed through a deep CNN network-ResNet to classify the images into their category.

 ![image](/images/PIPE_LINE.PNG)